thlorenz/phe-wasm/README.md

 ---------
 Interfaces
 ---------
-If you want to port the code to your own project, you need to copy all the files under the `src` directory.
-The file `evaluator.h` contains the interfaces you need to call.
+The file `include/evaluator.h` contains the interfaces you need to call.

-The inputs are card ids ranged from 0 - 51.
+The inputs are card ids ranged [0, 51].
 The card id modulo 4 gives the suit.
-It doesn't really matter how you assign the four numbers to the 4 suits, as long as they use a distinct number.
+It doesn't really matter how you assign the four numbers to the 4 suits, as long as they use distinct numbers.
 The card id divided by 4 gives the rank, where ace has the highest value 12 and deuce has the lowest value 0.

 The return value is identical to the Cactus Kev's evaluator.
 The strongest hands